 There are exceptions to the two-year rule.

-Active-duty military are exempt.
+Active-duty military is exempt.
 Also, if you’re required to move for your work, have health problems, or other “unforeseen circumstances,” you could qualify for an exception.
 (Exceptions need documentation, and each scenario will differ.)

 2. You’ll be paying only one mortgage.

 You have to live somewhere.
 When living in your flip, you pay housing expenses on one property.
 Your mortgage payment and holding costs, double as an investment and cover your housing too—win/win.